Mihail Kogălniceanu: Congress of Berlin and Northern Dobruja

-Upon the war's end, Mihail Kogălniceanu and Ion Brătianu headed the Romanian delegation to the Congress of Berlin.Clark, p.61-62; Giura & Giura, p.169-170; Norton Medlicott, p.90; Ornea, Anii treizeci..., p.390; D. Vitcu, p.95sqq In this capacity, they protested Russia's offer to exchange the previously Ottoman-ruled Northern Dobruja for Southern Bessarabia, a portion of Bessarabia that Romania had received under the 1856 Treaty of Paris.Clark, p.61-62; Giura & Giura, p.168-170; Norton Medlicott, p.89-93 This came after months of tension between Romania and Russia, generated over the territorial issue and the Russian claim to be representing Romania at Berlin: Kogălniceanu's envoy (Eraclie Arion) had even threatened the Russians with a Romanian denunciation of their alliance, and 60,000 Romanian soldiers were prepared for the defense of Southern Bessarabia.
+Upon the war's end, Mihail Kogălniceanu and Ion Brătianu headed the Romanian delegation to the Congress of Berlin.Clark, pp. 61–62; Giura & Giura, pp. 169–170; Norton Medlicott, p.
+90; Ornea, Anii treizeci..., p.
+390; D. Vitcu, pp. 95sqq In this capacity, they protested Russia's offer to exchange the previously Ottoman-ruled Northern Dobruja for Southern Bessarabia, a portion of Bessarabia that Romania had received under the 1856 Treaty of Paris.Clark, pp. 61–62; Giura & Giura, pp. 168–170; Norton Medlicott, pp. 89–93 This came after months of tension between Romania and Russia, generated over the territorial issue and the Russian claim to be representing Romania at Berlin: Kogălniceanu's envoy (Eraclie Arion) had even threatened the Russians with a Romanian denunciation of their alliance, and 60,000 Romanian soldiers were prepared for the defense of Southern Bessarabia.
 The Conference's ultimate decision (Berlin Treaty) was in favor of Russia's proposal, largely due to support from Andrássy and William Henry Waddington, the French Minister of Foreign Affairs.
 Additional pressures came from Bismarck.
 The Russians themselves did register some setbacks by the end of the Conference.
 Their demands for Romania to allow indefinite military transit through Northern Dobruja were made ineffectual by the opposition of other European states, and Kogălniceanu was able to obtain the retrocession of Snake Island.

-As an effect of Waddington's intervention,Clark, p.62 Romania also agreed to resolve the issue of Jewish Emancipation.
-The government pledged itself to naturalize all of its non-Christian residents (see History of the Jews in Romania).Clark, p.62; Gheorghe & Șerbu, p.37; Giura & Giura, p.170-171; Ornea, Anii treizeci..., p.390 Kogălniceanu himself made efforts to overturn this decision, and was bitter when the Germans refused to compromise.
+As an effect of Waddington's intervention,Clark, p.
+62 Romania also agreed to resolve the issue of Jewish Emancipation.
+The government pledged itself to naturalize all of its non-Christian residents (see History of the Jews in Romania).Clark, p.
+62; Gheorghe & Șerbu, p.
+37; Giura & Giura, pp. 170–171; Ornea, Anii treizeci..., p.
+390 Kogălniceanu himself made efforts to overturn this decision, and was bitter when the Germans refused to compromise.
 The resolution was debated inside Romania over the following year, and such a measure in respect to Jews was not introduced until 1922–1923.